TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 * [Turbo Reference Information](https://turbo.hotwired.dev/reference/drive)
 * [Official Hotwire Forums](https://discuss.hotwired.dev/)
 * Remember you can use your browser developer tools to [watch network activity](https://developer.chrome.com/docs/devtools/network/) and see what is happening with your Turbo requests and responses.
 If something doesn't work, check to see if your browser received a Rails error message.
-Look for a red font!
+Look for a red font.

 ### Knowledge Check